readthedocs/readthedocs.org/docs/yaml-config.rst

 must be in the root directory of your project.

 .. warning:: This feature is in a beta state.
-             Please file an Issue if you find anything wrong.
+             Please file an :doc:`issue <issue-labels>` if you find anything wrong.

 Supported Settings
 ------------------